KadimaWaMuteba/Data-analysis-caste-study/step_3_data_cleaning/documentation.md

 # All documentation of the cleaning process will be here
+The tool for the processing is R language with Rposit

+### Business Logic (Check to see if the data makes sense given my understanding of the business)
+The column of lattitude and longitude are not necessary for this use case analysis

+### Adapt the name of the columns by naming them in a meaningful way
+No need in this case

+### Check that numeric, date, and string data are typecast correctly

-## Step 1 :  Remove Null or Empty values
+### Remove Null or Empty values

-Misspelled words: Did you locate all misspellings?

-Mistyped numbers: Did you double-check that your numeric data has been entered correctly?
+Remove lines where the sex and year of birth are missing

+### Correct mispelled words and mistyped numeric values

+### Check for incorrect values

-## Step 2 : Format all column correctly
+### Format all column correctly

-## check for incorrect values

-##

-Extra spaces and characters: Did you remove any extra spaces or characters using the TRIM function?
+### Removal of extra spaces and characters using the TRIM function

-Duplicates: Did you remove duplicates in spreadsheets using the Remove Duplicates function or DISTINCT in SQL?
+### Remove duplicates in spreadsheets using the Remove Duplicates function or DISTINCT in SQL

-Mismatched data types: Did you check that numeric, date, and string data are typecast correctly?

-Messy (inconsistent) strings: Did you make sure that all of your strings are consistent and meaningful?
+### Messy (inconsistent) strings

-Messy (inconsistent) date formats: Did you format the dates consistently throughout your dataset?
+### Messy (inconsistent) date formats throughout the dataset

-Misleading variable labels (columns): Did you name your columns meaningfully?

-Truncated data: Did you check for truncated or missing data that needs correction?
+### Truncated data : missing data that needs correction

-Business Logic: Did you check that the data makes sense given your knowledge of the business?

 ## New